AHL Playing Rules and Regulations (Whitby Adult Hockey League)

 Game Misconduct Penalties

-A post season review will be conducted by the Convenor and a committee to determine if the player will be ineligible to participate in the league.
+• A review will be conducted by the Convenors to determine if the player will be ineligible to participate in the league.